Children’s Enrichment Center

 • Share in the joys and benefits of the Christian community

-• Bible themed art centers and stories
+• Bible themed art centers and stories.

 Music Education Lessons:

-• Experience with sound and music
+• Experiences with sound and music

 • Opportunities for singing